kthua18/CNN/how2git.md

 * You must commit your changes using `git commit`.
 Commiting basically means that you have finished a "batch" of changes.
 A commit becomes an entry in the history log of your repo.
-  When you type `git commit`, a text editor will open automatically for you to write a message to describe your commit, because you _must_ attach a message to your commit.
+  When you type `git commit`, a text editor will open automatically for you to write a message to describe your commit, because you _must_ attach a message to your commit. (when done, type ESC :wq)

   You can write a message and commit at the same time by typing `git commit -m 'this is my commit message'`.
 * To sync your new commit(s) to Github, you type `git push` then type your Github credentials in the prompt.
 * To fetch the latest changes and synchronize your repo with Github, type `git pull`.